Drama classes for 7-18 year olds are structured to instruct pupils in 4 key areas:

 1. Mime: Acting without speaking.
 This is generally acting without props and trying to tell a story and express feelings relying on your body stance and facial expression.

 2. Improvisation: Acting without a script and with only a small amount of direction.
 It is spontaneous acting using your imagination to captivate your audience.
 It gives children the confidence to perform with little or no planning, children learn to develop their own characters and stories.

 3. Confidence & Projection: Learning to stand up tall and speak with confidence when acting, so everyone can hear you, when on stage or making a speech or presentation.

 4. Emotions: How to express our feelings when acting.
 Props may be used, such as a colour, objects, stories, pictures or an attitude.
 Emotions make a performance more realistic and interesting.
 The inflection in our voices can show emotion, as well as using our body moves.

-5. TV/Film/Radio: children learn how to act for the camera, use there voice for radio and get the opportunity to use the equipment in class.
-David Phaure is trained in the recorded arts and is the lead instructor for this part of the syllabus.
+TV/Film/Radio: Children learn how to act for the camera, use there voice for radio and get the opportunity to use the equipment in class.
+David is trained in the recorded arts and is the lead instructor for this part of the syllabus.

-Children’s Dance classes give them the opportunity to explore dance as a discipline and learn fun routines to pop music and musical theatre.
+Dance classes give the children the opportunity to explore dance as a discipline and learn fun routines to pop music and musical theatre.

 There is no fixed style of dance and often in our shows you will see a mixture of styles within a musical mash up from street to Modern dance.
 Sonnets ethos is to encourage creativity and imagination from our pupils and in senior dance classes they can also work on their own choreography skills as part of their development.